PiAir/rpi4learning/README.md

 Write the ZIP image to a micro-SD card.
 Make sure it is large enough, 32GB preferably.

-Add ssh file to boot partition (we are going to use wired internet!)
+Add an empty ssh file (= a file named 'ssh' with nothing in it) to the boot partition to enable ssh on the Pi (we are going to use wired internet!)

 Boot up and wait...

 Use your router to find the ip-address and note it down

+** Note: I'll be using an external SSD connected to one of the USB3 ports of the Raspberry Pi.

 ## Setup Raspberry Pi